Kirstead: The Village

-There are no pubs in Kirstead itself, however, there are 14 within a 5-mile radius of the village.
-There is also Kirstead Hall described as,“a fine Grade 1 listed Elizabethan Manor house Circa 1570 of 'E' shaped plan with stepped Flemish gable ends.
-The brickwork with attractive blue diaper decoration and pin tiled roof standing in 4 acres.”There are 3 regular bus services through Kirstead connecting the village with Bungay, Norwich and Halesworth.
-There isn't a train station in Kirstead however, the main station of Norwich is only 10 miles away linking residents with London.
+There are no pubs in Kirstead itself, however, there are fourteen within a five-mile radius of the village.
+There is also Kirstead Hall described as,"a fine Grade I listed Elizabethan Manor house Circa 1570 of E-shaped plan with stepped Flemish gable ends.
+The brickwork with attractive blue diaper decoration and pin tiled roof standing in 4 acres."There are three regular bus services through Kirstead connecting the village with Bungay, Norwich and Halesworth.
+The nearest railway station is Norwich.

 Demography

-In 1801, Kirstead had a total population of 168 people.
+In 1801, Kirstead had a total population of 168.
 This rose and fell until 1951 where it recorded its lowest population of 149 people but since then, the population has increased to 279, as seen in the 2011 census.
 According to the 2011 Census, the majority of the population are White British with 66.3% being Christian.
 There are no other recorded religions, with the rest of the population having no religion (26.5%) or not stating (6%).

 There is a very clear difference in the different professions that each gender undertook.
 Jobs that required manual labour such as agriculture and workers in various mineral and vegetable substances were all undertaken by males.
 There are no female professionals.